chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     {{% automate/char-warn %}}
     {{< /warning >}}

+1. On every Frontend Node copy the `bootstrap.abb` file and unpack the file using the following command:

+    ```bash
+    chef-automate bootstrap bundle unpack bootstrap.abb
+    ```

-1. Stop all the services at frontend nodes in Automate HA Cluster.
+1. Stop all the instances except where you saved the `.tar` file at frontend nodes in Automate HA Cluster.
 Run the following command to all the Automate and Chef Infra Server nodes:

     ``` bash
     sudo chef-automate stop
     ```

-1. Unpack the `bootstrap.abb` file on all the Frontend nodes:
-    Login to Each Frontend Node and then run after copying the `bootstrap.abb` file.

-    ```bash
-    chef-automate bootstrap bundle unpack bootstrap.abb
-    ```

 1. Restore in Chef-Automate HA using the following command:

     ```bash
-    automate_version_number=4.x.y ## Please change this to the version of Chef Automate HA installed.
-Look for /var/tmp/frontend-4.x.y.aib file
     chef-automate backup restore /mnt/automate_backups/<backup_id>/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-${automate_version_number}.aib --skip-preflight
+    ## Refer to the `/var/tmp/frontend-4.x.y.aib` file name for the exact version number.
     ```

-1. Start the Service in all the Frontend Nodes with the command shown below:
+1. Start the Service in all the Frontend Nodes using the following command:

     ```bash
     sudo chef-automate start